karim242/NewsApp/README.md

 A new Flutter project.
 # news App can get you all news you need like:-
- local news ;
+ local news .
- business news ,
+ business news .
- sports news,
+ sports news.
- science news,
+ science news.
- entertainment news,
+ entertainment news.
 # all this by using :-
 1- Api
 2- Dio Package